WashU-ACM/old-acm-website/README.md

-# WashU ACM Website
+# WashU ACM Website (deprecated)

-This is the repository for WashU ACM's [homepage](https://acm.wustl.edu/).
+This is the repository for WashU ACM's old homepage from 2013 to 2016.